 These are not the only skills you need though.
 As important as these hard skills are, you will also need soft skills that many employers look for in content marketing leaders.
 Besides flexibility and problem-solving skills, you will also need to be able to collaborate with others, as content marketing is largely a team effort.

 Fortunately, besides just blogging classes, there are also overall content marketing certificate programs that can not only help you get the skills you need but help you prove you have them.
 Even if you have a degree, these courses often help you stand out from other applicants.

 The content marketing industry is different than many others even in the marketing field.
-There are many factors that go into good content marketing leadership, and one of these is an understanding of the industry itself.
+Many factors go into good content marketing leadership, and one of these is an understanding of the industry itself.
 This includes knowledge of Google and even legal issues that sometimes arise with content.

-There are three issues that often are involved with content creation and content marketing.
+Three issues often are involved with content creation and content marketing.
 They can be broken into a few categories: